lu1zviana/14Y/README.md

 # My first Portfolio

 Welcome to my first personal portfolio and i created this when i was 14 years old by the way!
-My name is Luiz Felipe, and I am a passionate Front-End Developer, interested in technology since I was 10 years old.

 ---